This article will walk you through installing a scanner, creating and depositing checks, and allocating the donations in Subsplash Giving.

 You can adjust donation details (campus, fund, splits, etc) by going to the gift and making an adjustment.

-1. Go to the Committed tab, and select the batch to locate the gift.
-Or you can search for the donation in the Gifts area of the dashboard and view the details there.
+Go to the Committed tab, and select the batch to locate the gift.
+You can also search for the donation on the Giving > Gifts page of the dashboard and view the details there.